 These small changes can have huge ramifications, as we will see later in the section on GDPR fines.
 It’s not just large companies who are being hit with fines.

-You can learn more about important changes relevant to you and your company, live from industry experts in our free webinar GDPR after Brexit.
+You can learn more about important changes relevant to you and your company, from our recent webinar GDPR after Brexit.

-(Don’t worry if you missed the live version, we’ve got the recording setup and waiting for you).
+(Don’t worry if you missed the live version, we’ve got the recording for you to download here).

 Whilst many aspects of post Brexit data protection will remain the same, there are issues that you will need to account for, for example, the different situations in which you would require an EU representative, (skip ahead to the FAQ’s if you’re especially eager to find this out).

-The first ‘Brexit changes’ to data protection were brought in almost 2 years ago, during the grace period (the time period the UK has to make arrangements to leave the EU) the UK passed the Data Protection Act 2018 (DPA 2018) which goes some way to ensuring the UK achieves adequacy status.
+The first ‘Brexit changes’ with regards to data protection were brought in almost 2 years ago, during the grace period (the time period the UK had to make arrangements to leave the EU) the UK passed the Data Protection Act 2018 (DPA 2018) which goes some way to ensuring the UK achieves adequacy status.

 Which leads us onto…